devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 ### Build Pipeline

 A series of automated steps that transform source code into a deployable container image.
 In Devtron, you can create a build pipeline by going to Applications (choose your app) → App Configuration (tab) → Workflow Editor → New Workflow.
-[Read More...](../user-guide/creating-application/workflow/ci-pipeline.md)

 ### Chart Store

 A place where all Helm charts are centrally listed for users to deploy applications on Kubernetes.
 In Devtron, the chart store is available in the left sidebar.
 You can view, configure, and deploy the existing charts or add new chart repositories too.
-[Read More...](../user-guide/global-configurations/chart-repo.md)

 ### Cluster

 A cluster in Kubernetes refers to a set of connected computers (nodes) that collectively manage containerized applications using Kubernetes.
 It provides resources and services to run, manage, and scale applications.

 In Devtron, you can view the list of clusters in 'Global Configurations' as well as 'Resource Browser'.
-[Read More...](../user-guide/resource-browser.md)

 ### Commit Hash